jekyllgrim/ZScript_Basics/Anonymous_functions.md

 This isn’t really a ZScript-only feature because it was available in DECORATE before ZScript became widely available.
 However, that was a brief period and many DECORATE users missed that; plus, Zandronum’s version of DECORATE doesn’t support this feature at all.

-The concept is very simple: an anonymous function is when you combine a bunch of functions inside {curly braces} and make it a code block.
-This way you can execute multiple functions but attach them to a single frame.
+Technically, an "anonymous" function is a function without a name.
+In the context of ZScript/DECORATE it's a method that allows you to combine a bunch of different functions together into one action, essentially creating a custom function on the spot.
 So, for example instead of this:

 ```csharp
 TNT1 A 0 A_GunFlash